 It blends coconut oil, coconut powder, and essential oils, transforming your bathing experience into a tropical spa.

 Your skin will feel moisturized and renewed after just 30 minutes of soaking in a coconut milk bath!
+Think of it like a hydrating shower oil, but for the bath.

 In fact, you can use any milk in a bath recipe!
 Why not try making this milk bath recipe too?